-- Perform phoneme analysis
+- Perform phoneme or other audio analysis.

 The Vivox Core SDK provides four hooks for optional callback functions that allow access to the audio buffers: